- 21 Chapter Posts

 -- 1862: Proposed to Hannah Cory.

 The next day, already free on bail, Calvin attempted to shoot Regina and Jess as they left the hotel.
-Jess responded automatically and kills Calvin in the shootout.
+Jess responded automatically and killed Calvin in the shootout.
 It was clearly a case of self-defense and of defending Regina.
 There were numerous witnesses, so no charges were brought against Jess.
 Still, the other Steelgrave brothers vowed to get Jess and anyone that got in their way.

 Knowing what would happen once his father was told of the incident and believing the Steelgraves a real threat to him and his family, Jess decided not to return to the ranch.
 He made sure Regina had a safe escort home.
 As expected, Caleb was furious with his son.
-Despite objections from Isabelle, Chance, and Regina, he disowns Jess.
+Despite objections from Isadora, Chance, and Regina, he disowns Jess.

 - 1862 to 1865 (a.
 17-20) -